gvwilson/thirdbit/src/fiction/in-heck/index.md

 "They are *originals*,"
 Patient corrected.
+"Expired, now,
-"And they are all prisoners in Heck, just as your sibling will be if you do not take action.
+but they were all prisoners in Heck, just as your sibling will be if you do not take action.
 The deviance will put her in a hibernation capsule and use her genetic signature to operate specialized equipment for *its* needs